 Janice Hawkins is a woman on a mission, and it doesn’t include getting wrapped up—or naked—with Delroi warrior Falkor Trace.
 No matter how appealing and sexy he is.
 After a couple of weeks on Delroi, she returns to Earth determined to free herself of the shadowy Tel Group.
 The secretive organization of telepaths trained her, used her for dishonorable means, and may have been behind the deaths of her parents.
 When word reaches her the organization is once again recruiting minors, she knows the time has come to act.
 She may not be left standing at the end, but she’s taking them down with her.

-Falkor follows her to Earth.
-He discovers she is a mix of lies and secrets.
+Falkor isn’t about to let his mate go.
+After following her to Earth, he discovers she is a mix of lies and secrets.
 Unraveling them exposes a woman of courage and honor.
 A woman who has always walked alone.
-She may not be willing to admit she needs help, but he’s not about to leave her to such a dangerous undertaking on her own.
+She may not be willing to admit she needs help, but he’s not going to leave her to such a dangerous undertaking on her own.
 But to do so they must learn to trust each other and time is running out.